 XML Schema is a powerful alternative to XML DTD.
-The XML Schema language is referred to as XML Schema Definition (XSD).
+The XML Schema language is commonly called XML Schema Definition, or XSD.

 <xs:schema>